 Prerequisite(s): Any two of HIST 235, 236; 361, 362.
 (0-0; 3-0) RELS 380 Cross-Cultural/Missions Practicum (2 or 3 sem. hrs.)
 A supervised short-term missions/cross-cultural internship/practicum.
 NB: Open only to Inter-Cultural Religious Studies majors or minors.
 RELS 381 Contemporary Christianity (3 sem. hrs.)
-A study of some significant 20th century theologies and movements.
-Introductory in nature and both interconfessional and international in scope, in this course primary attention is given to the origins, character, and contemporary significance of selected theologies and movements.
-(Formerly RELS 461) Prerequisite(s): Two of RELS 101, 102, or 160.
+Students are invited to investigate some of the most significant theologians and theologies of the 19th, 20th, and 21st centuries with a view toward how they influence Christianity today.
+The approach is both inter-confessional and international in scope and seeks to allow students to grapple with important theological issues in local, national, and global contexts.
+NB: Formerly RELS 461 Prerequisite(s): Two of RELS 101, 102, or 160.
 (3-0; 0-0) RELS 382 The Catholic Church: Theology and Practice CP (3 sem. hrs.)
 This course focuses on the theological, liturgical, and spiritual traditions that undergird the Catholic Church and which continue to form her self-understanding.
 Historically, this course explains and evaluates the development of the Catholic doctrine of the Church in terms of its roots in Scripture and Tradition, and with a particular emphasis on the Pauline understanding of the Church as the Body of Christ, and selected readings from the Church Fathers, as well as developments in Catholic understanding of the Church in different historical periods and social contexts.
 It also examines the Church in terms of her ongoing mission to the contemporary world implied by Catholic doctrine.
 Spiritually, this course exams the distinctive teaching of the Second Vatican Council's "universal call to holiness" which ultimately serves to integrate doctrine and life in each member of the Church.
 Analysis of these themes is undertaken in dialogue with the perspectives of other Christian traditions, and in the light of the constructive critique they can offer.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160 RELS 383 Reason and Belief in God (3 sem. hrs.)
 A survey of central issues arising from the question, "Is belief in God rational?"
 Topics include arguments concerning the existence of God, religious pluralism, natural science and religious belief, religious language, and critiques of natural theology from Kierkegaard and Reformed Epistemology.
 Cross-listed: PHIL 383.